The Wine Trap Family

 So it’s Halloween.
 I’ve procrastinated with a focus on an event the night following Halloween that I have done nothing to prepare for trick-or-treaters.
 I’m embarrassed over and over again as trick-or-treaters ring my bell and bang my knocker and I open the door with nothing.
 Finally, hoping to escape the shame, I put up a sign and turn out the lights.

-I see the shape of a wine bottle in the dark of the living room, the one with the saran wrap tied around the top with a rubber band.
+I see the shape of a wine bottle in the dark of the living room, the one with the plastic wrap tied around the top with a rubber band.
 The wine trap.

 It’s been weeks since I set it up, or thought about it.

-I pull the saran wrap off the bottle and look inside, seeing a froth of tiny bodies collected on the surface of the liquid.
-So it had worked, as promised: the fruit flies crawled in and got drunk, and trapped, and died.
+I pull the plastic wrap off the bottle and look inside.
+A froth of tiny bodies have accumulated on the surface of the liquid.
+So it had worked as promised: the fruit flies crawled in and got drunk, and trapped, and died.
 I poured the wine down the sink, thinking of the flies, following each other one by one into the opening, and now being flushed down the drain together, lifeless.
 I killed them so easily, I hadn’t even noticed I did it.

 I lay on the couch and dream the dream I haven’t had since I was a child.
 Here’s how it goes: I’m with my family and my extended family at a small town flower shop with a well out front.
 We pile out of our vans and approach the front of the store.
 I’m smaller than everyone else, everyone else is an adult and I’m probably three years old.
 As we come to the door someone, I think my father, turns, kneels and tells me “stay out here,” and though I want to disobey, follow them into the flower shop, I don’t.
 I stop where I’m at.